Get an annual AARP membership for only $9. Offer ends 12/11.

 Expansion of Resources

-As resources (and access to them) increase, older adults can take advantage of medical equipment and smart devices to aid in their well-being.
+As resources (and access to them) increase, older adults can take advantage of medical equipment and smart devices to aid their well-being.
 These are some key resources:

 Senior Care Improvements